pordarman/alisa.db/README.md

 - Fixed a minor bug in the README.md file

 - Errors in the database have been made more understandable

-## v0.3.4

-- A new person has been added to the creators of the module, thumbs up 🎉🎉

-- Update README.md file *again..*

-- The command descriptions part of the module has been made a bit more understandable.

-## v0.3.3 - **IMPORTANT UPDATE**

-- "An unknown error has occurred!" bug fixed

-- Some changes have been made to the database

 <br>